extinctathon

 What actually went down was that a couple kids went missing and their cause was taken up by the neighbors as representative of the plight of insecurity in Mexico City's poor neighborhoods.
 Kidnapping is a big problem in Mexico, especially in the City.
 Most commonly, the rich are kidnapped for ransom and the poor are kidnapped to be sold into sex slavery, but people go missing all the time and there's no telling what happens to a lot of them.

 So, these kids disappear and the neighborhood, fueled in part by exaggerated claims of organ harvesting, takes the streets in rage.
 The protests end with molotov cocktails, a mob of youngsters hijacking a city tour bus, and seventy-some arrests.
 Many parents would have been touched by the outpouring, but it came out a week later that the kids' father, Javier Covarrubias, had in fact murdered his own children (both under three years of age) and hidden their bodies in different places in the City.
 His motive?
+Economic hardship.
+(According to this article, Covarrubias regretfully admits to murdering his kids, but claims that he and his wife always got along great and hopes they can work it out.)

 We can safely place Covarrubias high in the running for Bad Dad of the Year, but the incident brings up a number of more troubling issues.
 It could be pointed out, for instance, that this is a great reason to go ahead and keep sending welfare moms those government checks: "Look at what happens (sometimes) in places where the welfare state is only theoretically in existence."
 Horrible and true.